darasus/ai-blog/content/microsofts-windows-10-how-the-operating-system-is-invading-our-privacy.md

   updates are not being tested thoroughly enough before release.
 Some users are not aware of this management console, and others don’t know how to navigate to it.
+intro: >-
+  Microsoft’s new Windows 10 operating system is the company’s attempt to reclaim market share lost to Apple and Google.
+It won’t succeed.
+Not because of technical superiority of other operating systems, but because Microsoft has betrayed user trust.

+  The latest version of Windows betrays user privacy by default, as well as through aggressive telemetry data collection, browser tracking, and ad injection.
+Users who upgrade to Windows 10 can no longer trust their computer or the software that runs on it.

+  When you use Windows 10, Microsoft collects personal information about you, your device usage habits, and apps that you install; all of which is transmitted back to the company in an unencrypted format.
+These practices are unacceptable and have triggered class-action lawsuits and government inquiries around the world.
 ---

 ## Windows 10: A loss of user trust